 Mike was packed up and moved to the University of Utah, who documented in no uncertain terms that this chicken was indeed both headless and animate.
 He was fed grain and water through a dropper, and in the eighteen months that he lived without a noggin, he gained near six pounds, so his inability to feed himself didn’t slow him.
 He was featured in Time and Life magazines, and was described as being “as happy as any other chicken”.

-Mike passed on in a sadly mundane fashion, choking to death on a bit of food.
+Mike passed on in a sadly mundane fashion, choking to death on a bit of food while the Olsens tried in vain to dislodge it.
 Dead, but not forgotten, every May the city of Fruita, Colorado holds a festival in his honor, and they say, right on the website, “Attending this fun, family event is a NO BRAINER!”